gfblancop/MenuReact/README.md

-# MenuReact
+# React
-Exercise of course 'Frontend web development with react'
+Exercises of course 'Frontend web development with react'